Hawaii Surfing Competitions

-world.
-The season runs from around October to March every year, when the most skilled surfers will congregate on Hawaiian shores to reach new heights and set new records on the waves.
-Always challenging, and often dangerous, the competitions have carried on for years, creating a worldwide following of surf enthusiasts.
-We have highlighted some of the details of Hawaii’s most well-renowned competitions, and encourage you to plan your vacation ahead and try to catch some of these momentous events.
-They are history in the making!
+Hawaii hosts some of the most elite and prestigious surfing competitions in the world.
+The season runs from around October to March every year on Oahu’s North Shore.
+This when the most skilled surfers congregate on Hawaiian shores to reach new heights and set new records on the waves.
+Always challenging, and often dangerous, the competitions have carried on for years.
+And they’ve created a worldwide following of surf enthusiasts.
+Here are details on such Hawaii surfing competitions.

-One particular event that stands out is the Quicksilver Competition: In Memory of Eddie Aikau which is set to take place in Waimea Bay, on Oahu.
-The event was established to honor Hawaiian surf-hero Eddie Aikau, a legend whose dedication to his fellow men and the sport of surfing has been immortalized in this competition.
-Big-wave surfing was his way of life, and fearless Eddie would routinely go out into stormy waves to retrieve a lost surfer, when no one else would go.
-The catch phrase “Eddie would go” came about because of his ethic and determination to help others, in spite of the frightening sea.
-Tragically, Eddie’s own life was lost in 1978 after embarking on the Polynesian Voyaging Society’s Hokule’a double-hull sailing canoe, when he was only 31 years old.
-His tremendous courage lives on, inspiring other surfers to push the limits and honor the favorite Hawaiian sport.
+One particular event that stands out is the Quicksilver Competition: In Memory of Eddie Aikau.
+Organizers established the event to honor Hawaiian surfing hero Eddie Aikau.
+He was a surfing legend who dedicated himself to his fellow men and to the sport of surfing.
+Big-wave surfing was his way of life.
+Fearless Eddie would routinely go out into the big waves to retrieve a lost surfer when no one else would go.
+Tragically, Eddie lost his life in 1978 while swimming out to find help after the sailing canoe Hokulea capsized.
+He was only 31 years old.
+His tremendous courage lives on, inspiring other surfers to push the limits and honor this Hawaiian sport.

-There are strict rules and regulations that make this one of the most competitive and coveted events to participate in.
-The waves must reach 40 feet to be considered a good day to hold the competition, and if they are too big, then the decision will be made to hold off for another day.
-Because of these conditions, the Quicksilver Competition in Memory of Eddie Aikau has only run 8 times in the last 30 or so years.
+There are strict rules and regulations that make this one of the most competitive and coveted events.
+The waves must reach 40 feet to hold the competition.
+But if they are too big, then the decision will be made to hold off for another day.
+Because of this, the competition has run only 8 times in the last 30 or so years.